TinySpins/Contour42/README.md

 Masks produced from the output contour polygons can be viewed by utilizing the `contour42_view.m` script.

 Open the `contour42_view.m` script in Matlab and run it.
 Select a folder containing one of the output `<SeriesName> [Contour Masks].mat` files.
 The imtools3D viewer opens, and displays the contour masks overlaid on the corresponding dicom image files.
+Note that RV Insertion and Myocardial Center reference point locations are roughly indicated using single-pixel masks.